KTH-SML/svea/docs/tutorials/1_floor2.md

 ```

 This launch file uses the python script called `pure_pursuit.py` which can be
-can be found in `svea/src/svea_examples/scripts`.
+can be found in `svea_examples/scripts`.
 This python script will be
 your starting point for this tutorial.

-Before you get started with implementing improvements to the Floor 2 example, you
+Before you get started with implementing improvements to the Floor 2 example,
-should first create your own version of the example that you can edit.
-You can do
+you should first create your own version of the example that you can edit.
+You
-this by copying `svea/src/svea_examples/launch/floor2.launch` into
+can do this by copying `svea_examples/launch/floor2.launch` into `<your
-`svea/src/<your project package>/launch/` and
+project package>/launch/` and `svea_examples/scripts/pure_pursuit.py` into
-`svea/src/svea_examples/scripts/pure_pursuit.py` into
-`svea/src/<your project package>/scripts/`.
+`<your project package>/scripts/`.

 ## Task 1: Addressing overshoot